Inside the mind of Michael Terzian – by Nick Tolentino

 The answer to this seemingly simplistic question is quite complex, because several different elements make up our so-called “House scene”: producers, deejays, promoters, & club owners.

 For the DJ’s, I would ask them to be a bit more critical with their purchasing behavior, and not settle on buying average joints, even if it’s from Black Coffee or Louie Vega.
-I think lots of deejays suffer from the “peeing contest” mentality, wherein they want to constantly demonstrate that they own every single new “Soulful House” joint that Traxsource puts out, even if the song suffers from monotony.
 Keep your sets tight!!!
 Also, be more original.
 You don’t have to be like Karizma in order to get a crowd’s attention.
 Play with the songs.
 Don’t be so linear in your musical approach and your musical selections and styles.
 Play old songs and mix them with the newer stuff.
-Unless you’re trying to break a new song, I also don’t wanna hear the same Jovonn or Boddhi Satva song at every single party you play at, that almost every other House DJ plays anyways.
-I like some of these South African House songs, for example, and I know that the SA musical scene has been thriving and become very prolific, but I seriously don’t want to hear 3 hours straight of only songs purchased on Afrodesia.
+I like some of these South African House songs, for example, and I know that the SA musical scene has been thriving and become very prolific, but I seriously don’t want to hear 3 hours straight of only AfroHouse.
 I would much rather hear a song by Black Coffee, followed with a song by Loleatta Holloway, followed by a Masters at Work joint and a John Heckle track.

-I would also ask DJ’s to refuse playing for peanuts.
-Montreal is notorious for offering little or no money to their jocks, unless they are part of the few elite.
 Finally, for deejays who also like to dabble in production and editing, you should have a little more tact and self-respect.
 Don’t re-edit an original song by Stevie Wonder, by simply adding a 4/4 beat to it, and then go ahead and call it a damn “remix”, and then have the nerve to title it “DJ ERIC feat.
 Stevie Wonder”.
 I recently came across one of these remixes, and the DJ actually stated that it was his OFFICIAL remix of some R&B artist, which I later found out was not the case.
 It has become a free-for-all.
 Like I said, have some more self-respect, be more tactful, display some humility, and don’t be fake by stealing other people’s intellectual and artistic property and tagging your name on it, as if the original artist owes you something.
-It’s quite saddening and comes back to that peeing-contest mentality that I alluded to earlier.

 I think that if all of these elements came together properly, we would have a much more thriving House scene today.